Kia India appoints Hardeep Singh Brar as sales, marketing head

-New Delhi, March 15 (IANS) Automobile manufacturer Kia Motors India on Monday announced the appointment of Hardeep Singh Brar as the national head of sales and marketing, with immediate effect.
+New Delhi: Automobile manufacturer Kia Motors India on Monday announced the appointment of Hardeep Singh Brar as the national head of sales and marketing, with immediate effect.

 According to the company, Brar will be responsible for enhancing Kia's leadership position in the Indian market and for enabling the next wave of growth.